 Ads.txt is by no means required when you use Google AdSense.
 However, the platform says it “strongly” recommends using ads.txt.
 The reason for that strong recommendation follows the basic logic behind ads.txt: all publishers and advertisers have a vested interest in reducing ad fraud, and ads.txt helps with that.

 Although you don’t have to use ads.txt with AdSense, here’s something else to keep in mind: lacking an ads.txt file will sometimes trigger an error in AdSense, and you resolve it by creating and uploading your ads.txt AdSense code.
-So, you may not end up having a choice in the matter if you want to continue using AdSense.
+So, you may not have a choice if you want to continue using Google AdSense.

 Playwire: All the Benefits of Ads.txt and AdSense, Plus Much More

 AdSense is an important source of demand for millions of publishers, but it isn’t the only one.
-Having more sources of demand generally means you bring in more revenue.
-But adding all of those sellers to your ads.txt file is both time-intensive and difficult to do without making mistakes that harm your revenue.
+And, adding tons of sellers to your ads.txt file is both time-intensive and difficult to do without making mistakes that harm your ad revenue.
 Playwire can solve this problem for you.